How to Use Anchor Tag in HTML with Examples

 How to Use the HTML Anchor Tag?

-Let's look at practical ways to use anchor tag in HTML documents now that you know their syntax.
+Let's look at practical ways to use anchor tag in HTML documents.
 Links are the foundations of good web navigation.

 External links take users to websites outside your domain.
 You'll need absolute URLs with complete web addresses for these links.
 The structure looks like this: